nextapps-de/winbox/README.md

     </tr>
     <tr></tr>
     <tr>
-        <td>classname</td>
+        <td>class</td>
         <td>string</td>
-        <td>Add one or more classnames to the window (multiple classnames needs separated with whitespaces, e.g. "class-a class-b").
-Used to define custom styles in css, query elements by context or just to tag the corresponding window instance.</td>
+        <td>Add one or more classnames to the window (multiple classnames as array or separated with whitespaces e.g. "class-a class-b").
+Used to define custom styles in css, query elements by context (also for styling) or just to tag the corresponding window instance.<br><br>WinBox provides you some useful <a href="#control-classes">Built-in Control Classes</a>.</td>
     </tr>
 </table>